 What Binder & Binder’s Bankruptcy Means for Your Disability Law Practice

 (UPDATE: Many of you responded passionately to our 2014 blog post about the bankruptcy of behemoth disability law firm Binder & Binder.
 We find the issues raised in that article still resonate today, but for evolving reasons.
 Binder cited tough conditions in the government.
-Now that takes the form of threatened budget cuts under the Trump administration.
-But the 6 points of advice below still hold true.
+Since then, we faced the threat of budget cuts under the Trump administration , and we experienced upheaval from the COVID-19 pandemic .
+Political and economic uncertainty are still very much with us.
+So the 6 points of advice below continue to hold true.
 In fact, they’re more important than ever.)

 If you’re a Social Security disability attorney, you don’t need anyone to tell you 2014 has been challenging.